-This is a multi-use trail, used by hikers and horses, although this one is mainly traveled by mountain bikers.
+This is a multi-use trail, used by hikers (horses not allowed), although this one is mainly traveled by mountain bikers.
 Be respectful!

 Virtually all the local mountain bikers know this trail well.
 It's a 16 mile out and back with some very technical areas and some steep climbs.
 There are several very exposed sections (well marked with caution signs).
 It's very hot in the summer but still a great ride.

 The trail follows along the Lake and drops back and forth into creek areas and then back out to the ridges along the lake.
 It's very rocky trail in some areas, with flowing singletrack in other areas.

 Need to Know

 The start of this trail is a bit scary and exposed.
 Several riders have gone for a spill down the hill to the lake (or the catch fence).
 Walk your bike if you''re uncertain (I do).